 Instructions

-• Continue cooking until the sausage is fully cooked.
-Add 1/3 cup chicken broth and a can of tomato puree.
-Cook for 1-3 minutes, scraping the skillet bottom to release browned bits and slightly thicken the sauce.
+• Continue cooking until sausage is fully cooked.
+Add chicken broth and tomato puree.
+Cook for 1–3 minutes, scraping the pan bottom to release browned bits and slightly thicken the sauce.

 • Reduce heat to low.
-Add 1 1/2 cups half-and-half and 1/3 cup Parmesan cheese.
-Stir until melted, then simmer for 3-5 minutes until thickened.
+Add half-and-half and Parmesan.
+Stir until melted, then simmer for 3–5 minutes until thickened.

 • Serve immediately!
 If desired, garnish plates with additional Parmesan cheese.